pinnacleteamjordan/Intranet/README.md

 ## Compiling
 #### Requirements
+GNU/Linux
-GNU/Linux The project can be modified to not need this requirement however until then it uses unistd.h
+- The project can be modified to not need this requirement however until then it uses unistd.h

 Boost libs

+Python Libs
-Python Libs (optional, used for google authentication)
+- Optional, used for google authentication and gathering analytics data

+PostgreSQL Libs
-PostgreSQL Libs (optional, only use if using database)
+- Optional, only use if using database

 #### Build Commands
 cmake .